 Students choosing to major in Management and Administration may also pursue a cross-disciplinary concentration in the area of International Business.
-The student must complete MADM360 plus 9 more hours from a specified list of approved International Business 300-level or higher courses.
+They must complete MADM360 and 9 more hours from a specified list of approved International Business 300-level or higher courses.
 Students who choose to pursue an International Business concentration must also earn a minimum grade of C or better for the 12 hours comprising the concentration.
-Students who meet the concentration requirements will receive a certificate of completion and a letter from their Department Chair listing the specific courses taken within the concentration.
+Upon request, students who meet the concentration requirements will receive a certificate of completion and a letter from their Department Chair listing the specific courses taken within the concentration.
 Concentration Courses -

-MADM360 (Introduction to International Business) is required as a foundation class in the International Business concentration for all students.

-The remaining 9 hours in the concentration must be chosen from the following list of approved International Business electives: BLAW420 (International Law), ECON460 (International Economics), FIN440 (International Finance), MADM423 (International Human Resource Management), MADM430 (International Business Communication), MKT440 (International Marketing), FIN/MADM/MKT475\ (International Business-related Internship only), ECON/MADM/MKT/FIN490\ (International Business topic only).
+MADM360 is required as a foundation class in the International Business concentration for all students.
+The remaining 9 hours in the concentration must be chosen from the following list of approved International Business electives: BLAW420, ECON460, FIN440, MADM423, MADM430, MKT440, FIN/MADM/MKT475 (International Business-related Internship only), ECON/MADM/MKT/FIN490 (International Business topic only).
 To augment the International Business Concentration, students are encouraged to take one or more Foreign Language courses.

-MANAGEMENT AND ADMINISTRATION
+MANAGEMENT AND ADMINISTRATION International Business